 Nina participated in the Phillip C. Jessup Public International Law Moot Court Competition, representing Belgrade University in 2013 and reaching the final rounds, and she coached the Leiden Law School team for this competition in 2015.

 Nina speaks English, Serbian/Croatian, Spanish, German and French fluently.
-She is qualified to practice law in Serbia.
+She is admitted to the Serbian Bar.

 Freshfields Bruckhaus Deringer LLP, International Arbitration Group, Paris, France – Graduate Trainee (01/16-06/16)